MrPowers/beavis/README.md

 E   [right]: [5, 2, 7, 6]
 ```

-Here's the beavis error message that's provides aligned output with different colors to highlight the rows that don't match.
+Here's the beavis error message that aligns rows and highlights the mismatches in red.

 ```python
 import beavis